Sara Harland visited the popular Andrew Pern restaurant, The Star Inn The Harbour, here is what she thought…

 Excellent wheelchair access at The Star Inn The Harbour

 There was one brilliant thing that struck a chord with myself and my mum; the whole layout of the building is totally wheelchair friendly, this was a very important factor for going out with my family for meals 12 years ago.
-My dad had developed Motor Neurone Disease and went into a wheelchair quite quickly and we had to choose family meals based on wheel chair accessibility.
+My dad had developed Motor Neurone Disease and went into a wheelchair quite quickly and we had to choose family meals based on wheelchair accessibility.
 The Star Inn the Harbour has used to great advantage the excellent wheelchair access already in place since the days of the Tourist Information Centre, so this has helped this venue become different again – another strength in Andrew Pern’s trademark of being inclusive for everyone to experience the Star Inn the Harbour.

 Last word on The Star Inn The Harbour

 I loved the food at The Star Inn The Harbour.
-The sense of theatre and fun that pour out of the interior – the décor of the restaurant is like being in an art gallery – make each mouthful a joy.
+The sense of theatre and fun that pour out of the interior – the décor of the restaurant is like being in an art gallery – makes each mouthful a joy.
 The quality of the food and design quirks of the restaurant are the trademarks that have made Andrew’s name in the food world – his skill is in infusing the local area and its culture into the menu.

 The Star Inn The Harbour brings a different kind of dining experience to Whitby that won’t suit everyone’s food palate, some folks like their fish and chips wrapped in paper and with a strong breath of sea air on the pier, but for those seeking a delicious meal in a beautifully appointed restaurant with attentive and professional service, then The Star Inn The Harbour is a sensory delight which I feel will be a popular choice with locals and tourists alike.